-- world_material : Material of the world, should either be air or vacuum.
-Default to air if not specified. - world_margin_percentage : Percentage of the world size to add extra compared to the internally calculated minimum world size.
-Defaults to 0.1, thus 10%. - world_minimum_margin : Minimum absolute margin to add to all sides of the internally calculated minimum world size.
-Defaults to zero for all axis, thus not having any minimum margin.

-• GDML_output_file : Optional file to write the geometry to in GDML format.
-Can only be used if this Geant4 version has GDML support (will throw an error otherwise).
-Otherwise also likely produces an error due to incomplete GDML implementation in Geant4.
+- world_material: Material of the world, should either be air or vacuum.
+Defaults to air if not specified. - world_margin_percentage: Percentage of the world size to add to every dimension compared to the internally calculated minimum world size.
+Defaults to 0.1, thus 10%. - world_minimum_margin: Minimum absolute margin to add to all sides of the internally calculated minimum world size.
+Defaults to zero for all axis, thus not requiring any minimum margin. - GDML_output_file: Optional file to write the geometry to in GDML format.
+Can only be used if this Geant4 version is built with GDML support enabled and will throw an error otherwise.
+This feature is to be considered experimental as the GDML implementation of Geant4 is incomplete.

-To create a Geant4 geometry using vacuum as world material and with always exactly one meter added to the minimum world size on every side, the following configuration can be used.
+To create a Geant4 geometry using vacuum as world material and with always exactly one meter added to the minimum world size in every dimension, the following configuration could be used:

 '''

 [GeometryBuilderGeant4]

-world_material = "vacuum"

-world_margin_percentage = 0

-world_minimum_margin = 1m 1m 1m

 '''